hnyls2002/Crazy-5O-thurRsday-v-mE/doc/issues.md

 Why we can't directly use the symbols but store the symbols into `.quad` section ?
 - Ans: as the kernel img strips all symbols and headrs, so symbols can only be recognized at compile time.
 However, we don't know the number of apps at compile time...

+#### `ELF` section's memory size vs file size
+- Memory size can be larger than file size
+- Some space in memory would not appear in the file, such as `.bss` section.